JFtechOfficial/FCPX-macro-keyboard/README.md

 | Purple        | Title/Generator | Title role is purple.
 Everything you can inspect in the Generator inspector |
 | Red           | Clips, media & other | Here is everything left |

-The currently available keycaps are:
+The currently available keycap designs are:

 | KEYCAP        | NOTES |
 | :-----------: | ------|